zar67/Portfolio/_games/2022-02-17-clay-rendering.md

 tags: [Student Project, AT, Coursework, Unity, ShaderLab]
 ---

-As part of my Advanced Technologies module we were tasked with creating a realistic clay shader, the task was suggested by Aardman Animations to develop a way to create a realistic clay material for use in digital claymation.
+As part of my third year of university I was tasked with creating a realistic clay shader, the task was suggested by Aardman Animations to develop a way to create a realistic clay material for use in digital claymation.

 This task greatly challenged me as I was not familiar with shaders or graphics programming before this, except for the <a href="https://zar67.github.io/Portfolio/games/2021-11-18-firectx-fps.html">DirectX FPS</a> task we had been previously assigned.